❌ TOXIC — Do Not Feed — Chocolate

 ✅ Reality: Toxicity is determined by biochemistry, not familiarity.
 The thiosulfates in onion/garlic damage red blood cells equally regardless of breed or prior exposure.
 Chocolate contains compounds that dogs cannot metabolise safely — this is a physiological fact, not a cultural one.
 This is one of the most dangerous myths in Indian dog care.

-"When Indian pet parents ask me about chocolate, the most important thing I tell them is to focus on preparation and quantity, not just safety classification.
+"With chocolate, the factors that matter most are preparation and quantity — not just the safety rating.
 Safe-versus-caution is half the answer; serving size and frequency are the other half.
 The katori portions are a guide, not a prescription — read your own dog and scale accordingly."

 Sources & References